cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/utilities/configuration.md

 Configuration plugin can be used in combination with other plugins like terminal plugin or netconf plugin providing powerful capability to provision physical endpoints.

 ## Bugs & considerations
-- configuration_node_type - this should be changed to actual node as we want plugin to point to the node that actually holds     not given type.
-In case of many configuration nodes of the same type - update workflow will update all of them which is not desired situation
 - add configuration_rolback workflow

 ## Blueprint